Posted by Alison Arthur and Tiffany Taylor on 19 Nov 2021

 Billers may or may not choose to offer skip-a-payment depending on a variety of factors including the nature of their business, its payments operation, and the types of loans they service.
 Billers can begin the conversation with their electronic bill presentment and payment (EBPP) solution provider to discuss their options for offering skip-a-payment to their customers.

 The Bottom Line: Skip-a-payment can be a helpful option for cash-conscious consumers during the holiday season.
-It’s relevance to a specific business will depend on a variety of unique factors including customer demand, operational considerations, and the ease of implementing via an EBPP solution.
+It’s relevance to a specific business will depend on a variety of factors including customer demand, operational considerations, and the ease of implementing via an EBPP solution.